Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiments

 \section{Experiments}

-We evaluate {\algo} (DiFlo) across three distinct regimes that showcase the geometric behavior and deployment viability: (i) geometric verification on synthetic manifolds, (ii) weather temperature forecasting, and (iii) cross-domain style transfer.
-Since no existing Flow or Diffusion models inherently integrate off-manifold detection, we benchmark primarily against standard FM.
-To strictly evaluate intrinsic extrapolation detection, we exclude methods requiring auxiliary networks or post-hoc pipelines, instead evaluating the baseline via two distinct scoring mechanisms.
-First, we employ our proposed DOT score on the standard model; this acts a verification that detection capabilities stem from the contrastive reshaping of the vector field rather than the metric alone.
+We evaluate {\algo} across three distinct regimes that showcase the geometric behavior and deployment viability: (i) geometric verification on synthetic manifolds, (ii) weather temperature forecasting, and (iii) cross-domain style transfer.
+Since no existing FM or Diffusion models possess built-in extrapolation awareness, we benchmark primarily against standard FM.
+To evaluate native extrapolation detection, we exclude methods requiring auxiliary networks or post-hoc pipelines, instead evaluating the baseline via two distinct scoring mechanisms.
+First, we employ our proposed DOT score on the standard model; this verifies that detection capabilities stem from the contrastive reshaping of the vector field rather than the metric alone.
 Second, we compare against the FM model's likelihood, representing the conventional statistical approach.
-Following \citet{lipman2024flow}, we estimate this using the instantaneous change of variables formula with Hutchinson’s trace estimator:

-where $Z \in \mathbb{R}^{d \times d}$ is a random variable with $\mathbb{E}[Z]=0$ and $\text{Cov}(Z,Z)=I$.
-This formulation allows for scalable likelihood estimation via vector-Jacobian products.
-Finally, for completeness, we provide a pure detection benchmark comparing {\algo} against the DiffPath detector in Appendix~\ref{app:diffpath}.
+Following \citet{lipman2024flow}, we estimate this using the instantaneous change of variables formula with Hutchinson’s trace estimator.
+Furthermore, we benchmark against an FM Ensemble with a depth of three, utilizing the ensemble's variance as the extrapolation score.
+We limit this comparison to regression tasks; in conditional generation tasks, a single valid condition naturally maps to a diverse distribution of outputs, rendering ensemble variance an unreliable indicator of off-manifold hallucination.
+For completeness, we provide a pure detection benchmark comparing {\algo} against the DiffPath detector in Appendix~\ref{appendix:diffpath}.